JairusSW/as-tbs/README.md

 **TBS is in development.
 Expect breaking changes at a minimum along with many more features and updates for the next month or so when a stable version will be released**

+**You can read a little about it on the WIP GitBook https://jtanaka.gitbook.io/tbs/**

 ## Contents

 - [Purpose](#purpose)